Greg0109/Private-Events/README.md

 2. Run `cd Private-Events` => to change directory
 3. Run `bundle install` => to install all of the gems
 4. Run `yarn install` => to make sure you have application.js
+5. Run `bundle exec rake webpacker:install` => to avoid any webpacker issues
-5. Run `rails db:migrate` to migrate all tables
+6. Run `rails db:migrate` to migrate all tables
-6. Run `rails s` => to start the server
+7. Run `rails s` => to start the server
-7. Open `localhost:3000` on a browser of your choice
+8. Open `localhost:3000` on a browser of your choice

 ## Authors